Made in China (2019 film): Critical response

 Anna M. M. Vetticad of Firstpost gave two-star out of five and opined that the film had 'tonal and logical inconsistency in the narrative.'
 She noted that the film was a drag on long stretches, and the storytelling lacked liveliness.
 However, praising the performance of Rao and Roy, Vetticad concluded, "Made in China fails to hit the bull's eye because it sorely needed an evening out of pace and tone, depth of characterisation and detailing in the plotline.
 The best thing about it are Rao and Irani, who are a pleasure to watch even in this middling affair.".

 Box office

 Made In China's opening day domestic collection was ₹90 lacs.
 On the second day, the film collected ₹1.25 crore.
 On the third day, the film collected ₹90 lacs, taking total opening weekend collection to ₹3.05 crore.

 As of 17 November 2019, with a gross of ₹11.46 crore in India and ₹1.35 crore overseas, the film has a worldwide gross collection of ₹12.81 crore.

 Soundtrack

 The music of the film is composed by Sachin–Jigar, while lyrics are written by Vayu, Jigar Saraiya, Priya Saraiya, and Niren Bhatt.
 There are three adapted songs of the four.
-The first two, "Odhani" and "Sanedo", are lifted from two original Gujarati folk songs, while the third, "Naari Naari", derives from the hugely popular eponymous Arabic song Habibi Dah (Nari Narain).
+The first two, "Odhani" and "Sanedo", are inspired by two original Gujarati folk songs, while the third, "Naari Naari", derives from the hugely popular eponymous Arabic song Habibi Dah (Nari Narain).
+"Sanedo" song is inspired by Gujarati folk style of Sanedo.